MeltwaterArchive/trace/README.md

 In addition to the standard options that are available with Trace there these specific bar chart options:

 - **showx**: Show or hide the X axis, defaults to `true`
-- **showy**: Show or hide the Y axis, defualts to `true`
+- **showy**: Show or hide the Y axis, defaults to `true`

 ## Updating/animating a chart

 Charts can be updated using the `update` method which takes in a new data set.
-The chart will animate between the old and new dataset over 100 milliseconds.
+The chart will tween between the old and new dataset over 100 milliseconds.

     var graph = Trace.barChart({
     	data: {'Example': [[1,1], [2,2], [3,3]]}